-Spending a lot of time sitting down, whether it's slouched on the sofa or bent over a laptop at your desk, has been proven to be very bad for your spine.
+Spending a lot of time sitting down, whether it's slouched on the sofa or bent over a laptop, has been proven to be very bad for your spine.
 Even those of us that pay particular attention to our posture when sitting aren't getting up and moving every 30 minutes like we should.

 Fortunately, we've got just the thing: a yoga workout you can follow along with at home, one particularly suited to sort out your spine.
 Originally posted on our Instagram channel, expert yoga teacher Lucy Victoria Jackson (opens in new tab) takes us through a dynamic 30-minute routine.